jcarait/dev-portfolio/README.md

 My dream is to become a full stack web developer :stars:

-I'm currently undergoing training through a coding boot camp collaborated by University of Sydney and Trilogy Education.
+I'm currently undergoing training through a coding boot camp collaborated by University of Sydney and Trilogy Education. :mortar_board:

-This portfolio is a way to showcase what I've learnt and put in the practice by demonstrating those skills.
+This portfolio is a way to showcase anything and everything I've learnt as a demonstration of my capabilities. :muscle:

-The goal is to improve this portfolio as I progress and apply any new things I've learnt.

 ## What Have I learnt so far?
 (Updated 9/12/2021)